 - Place birch logs (3 is a good number) towards the back of the pots.

 - Place spruce tips towards the back and make sure they are secure.
-Cut with saw or nippers if you need to shorten them.
+Cut with a saw or nippers if you need to shorten them.

 - Place the curly willow branches throughout the pot.